 THE CELEBRATION OF THE PEOPLE OF GOD

-- In Person Sunday, May 22, 11 a.m.
-(Mask optional for all) This Sunday, Pastor Matt Lang's sermon is "The Spirit Will Teach You"
+- In Person Sunday, June 26, 11 a.m.
+(Mask optional for all) This Sunday, Pastor Matt Lang's sermon is "You Have Asked a Hard Thing"

 - Worship Live Streaming at 11 a.m.
-Click here for May 22nd streaming of live service.
-(SERVICE IS LIVE 5/22 If it is blue, the link should be working.
-If it is NOT blue "refresh" your page.)
+Click here for June 26th streaming of live service.
+(If it is NOT blue "refresh" your page.)
 Complete service bulletin below.

 - After the service, feel free to stay on Zoom for Heavenly Perks until 2:00 p.m., where we can see each other and visit just like we did at our Heavenly Perks coffee time (except you provide your own cuppa tea/coffee).

 to contribute (ACTIVE link: a monetary offering) to first presbyterian church of homewood or you may also contribute by mail to: